 The product was formally introduced in 1998.
 It was created by vapor distillation, and the water was enhanced with potassium, magnesium, and calcium electrolytes.
 This procedure, known as “vapor distillation,” was a crucial component of the brand’s advertising plan.

-One characteristic that set the product apart from other products on store shelves was its basic packaging, which consisted of a clear bottle with a straightforward design.
+One characteristic that set the product apart from other products on store shelves was its basic packaging: a clear bottle with a straightforward design.
 This design decision highlighted the product’s superior quality and purity.

-Initially, the brand concentrated on the New York market before progressively growing to include other significant American cities.
+Initially, the brand concentrated on the New York market, gradually expanding to other major American cities.
 The product became well-known very fast among metropolitan consumers who led busy lives.

 The 2000s saw tremendous expansion for the brand.
 The product started to draw attention from celebrities, contributing to its popularity.
 Actress Jennifer Aniston elevated the brand’s profile and notoriety when she was named its face in 2007.